 There are great advantages and benefits in the fact that, in Mexico, the concessionaire is entitled to approach the owner of the surface land where the concession is located, and to freely negotiate and agree on the terms and conditions under which said concessionaire may:

-- a obtain free access to the surface covering the mining concession for the performance of mining works;
+- obtain free access to the surface covering the mining concession for the performance of mining work;

-- b occupy, use and possess (totally or partially) the surface land necessary to carry out said works, or to establish those facilities considered important for its operations; and
+- occupy, use and possess (totally or partially) the surface land necessary to carry out said work, or to establish the facilities considered important for its operation; and

-- c acquire said surface land, totally or partially, through any contractual mechanisms of a private nature.
+- acquire said surface land, totally or partially, through any contractual mechanisms of a private nature.

-The contractual means available for such purposes vary according to the applicable Mexican laws; therefore, we mention only those considered the most important, or more frequently used, in mining:
+The contractual means available for such purposes vary according to the applicable Mexican laws; therefore, we mention only those considered the most important and most frequently used in mining, namely:

 The form of the contract or agreement is not as relevant as its main purpose and the clear determination of the rights and obligations acquired by each of the parties executing the same.

-From the practical standpoint, it is always advisable that the negotiations and execution of contracts or agreements be made with the owners of the surface land in the first stages of either the exploration works or the mining project itself given that, in our experience, some mining companies working in Mexico have faced serious problems and delays with non-existing agreements, or when trying to obtain such authorisation and consent in the advanced stages of a project.
+From a practical standpoint, it is always advisable that the negotiation and execution of a contract or agreement be made with the owner of the surface land in the first stages of either the exploration work or the mining project itself given that, in our experience, some mining companies working in Mexico have faced serious problems and delays with non-existent agreements, or when trying to obtain the necessary authorisation and consent in the advanced stages of a project.

-Furthermore, a lack of negotiations resulting in the execution of a contract or agreement with the owner of the surface land may not only cause serious problems and delays in the work programme, but may also incur costly additional expenses and excessive lengths of time spent trying to find a solution to the problem.
+Furthermore, a lack of negotiation prior to the execution of a contract or agreement with the owner of the surface land may not only cause serious problems and delays in the schedule of work, but may also incur additional costs and excessively long periods of time in trying to find a solution to a problem.

-It should also be noted that resolutions issued by the Mexican authorities upon conclusion of expropriation, temporary occupation or creation of easement are not final; the person considering him or herself as harmed by virtue of a resolution may file a revision remedy in terms of Article 83 (and other related and applicable articles) of the Federal Law of Administrative Procedure10 or, if applicable, contest via an amparo proceeding, a judicial proceeding aimed at protecting the individual guarantees contemplated by the Constitution.
+It should also be noted that resolutions issued by the Mexican authorities upon conclusion of expropriation, temporary occupation or creation of easement are not final; the person considering himself or herself as harmed by virtue of a resolution may file a revision remedy according to the terms of Article 83 (and other related and applicable articles) of the Federal Law of Administrative Procedure10 or, if applicable, contest via an amparo proceeding (a judicial proceeding aimed at protecting the individual guarantees contemplated by the Constitution).

-Those conflicts arising from the interpretation, execution or compliance with contracts or agreements entered into by private parties (as in the case of a mining concessionaire and the owner (or owners) of the surface land) shall be submitted to the competent Mexican courts or, when permitted and agreed upon by the parties, definitively settled by arbitration or through any of the alternative dispute resolution means.
+Those conflicts arising from the interpretation, execution or compliance with contracts or agreements entered into by private parties (as in the case of a mining concessionaire and the owner (or owners) of the surface land) shall be submitted to the competent Mexican courts or, when permitted and agreed upon by the parties, definitively settled by arbitration or through any of the alternative means of dispute resolution.

 iii Additional permits and licences

-The Federal Law of Fire Arms and Explosives (LFAE) administers the purchase, storage and use of explosives in the mining industry; such Law is administered by the Ministry of National Defence and is considered to be of national security.
+The Federal Law of Fire Arms and Explosives (LFAE) administers the purchase, storage and use of explosives in the mining industry; it is administered by the Ministry of National Defence and is considered to be of national security.

 Mining companies usually do not use explosives until the advanced exploration stages.
 They must obtain an explosives permit before purchasing any explosive, and must also comply with all the requirements of the LFAE, including the construction of special warehouses to store explosives and purchasing explosives only from authorised distributors that are duly recorded by the Ministry of National Defence.
 One person will be responsible for the explosives used by the company, and they must also be recorded by the Ministry.

-Mining companies usually buy water from concessionaires of the area where the exploration works are being carried out at an early exploration stage.
+Mining companies usually buy water from concessionaires of the area where the early stages of exploration work are being carried out.

-As the construction or exploitation stage approaches, mining companies must obtain concessions from the National Water Commission or purchase concessions previously granted by such authority.
+As the construction or exploitation stage approaches, mining companies must obtain concessions from the National Water Commission or purchase concessions previously granted by that authority.